zephyrproject-rtos/zephyr/doc/develop/getting_started/index.rst

 For Linux, it also contains additional host tools, such as custom QEMU and OpenOCD builds that are used to emulate, flash and debug Zephyr applications.

+Note that the SDK is different from the Zephyr source and has separate version control.
+See the "Get Zephyr" step above for version compatibility implications.

 .. tabs::